Do you run a multi user WordPress blog?

 - Changes to websites and users on multisite setups.

-This information will be much helpful to you in case of hack attempts on your site, it can be any of these types of hacks such as Japanese seo spam, Brute Force Attacks, .htaccess hack, IndoXploit Hack , Malicious Code Injection, Pharma Hack WordPress caused due to some common WordPress security vulnerabilities present.
+This information will be much helpful to you in case of hack attempts on your site, it can be any of these types of hacks such as Japanese seo keywords spam, Brute Force Attacks, .htaccess wordpress hacked, IndoXploit Hack , Malicious Code Injection, Pharma Hack WordPress caused due to some common WordPress security vulnerabilities present.

 All these details associated to track user activity log in wordpress will come handy when you remove malware from your wordpress site.

-Do you have any questions about how to monitor user activity in WordPress via dashboard easily?
+Do you have any more questions about how to monitor user activity in WordPress via dashboard easily?